Dog walking holidays-key tips for an enjoyable and stress-free trip

 - Dogs.
 Look out for signs of anxiety or stress which might easily turn into aggression towards your dog.
 If it is licking its lips, averting gaze or has a low, slow tail wag- keep your distance!

-- Please select walks which will not over-tire and over-stress your dog
+- Please plan your dog walking holidays so as not to over-tire or over-stress your dog

 - On warm/hot days be wary of heatstroke.